-The Pink Panter club was named in honor of the first dog to wear a pink panter shirt Chester.
+The Pink Panter club was named in honor of the first dog to wear a pink panter shirt, Chester.
 Chester was scheduled to be euthanized the day following his first meeting with Miss Marie (in 2008), because he had bit several children and attacked other dogs.
-Today he is a happy, well adjusted member of his family and lives his children.
+Today he is a happy, well adjusted member of his family and lives with his children.
 To help Chester relax, he wore a T-shirt that had been misprinted for her "little's girl's" soccer team-the Pink Panthers.
-All the misprinted uniform shirts were donated to Canine Behavior Counseling for the pink panter club.
+All the misprinted uniform shirts were donated to Canine Behavior Counseling for The Pink Panter club.

-History: Chester was a 14 month old bulldog mix with severe anxiety.
+Chester was a 14-month-old English bulldog mix with severe anxiety.

 He had bitten two children within his household.
 He lunged at every dog